apernaah/site/_posts/newyear.md

 3. The TK Maxx Encounter: A lady at the store laughed or smiled at me while I was buying a single skirt,no carry bag, no other items.
 I just put it in my backpack, It was awkward, but I survived it.

-4. The Hold Ups: I asked for hold ups (thigh highs) at one shop; the assistant asked, "For women?" and I found myself firmly answering, "Yes, for women."
+4. The Hold Ups: I asked for hold ups (thigh highs) at one shop; the assistant asked, "For women?" and I found myself firmly answering, "Yes, for women." unfortunately there was no hold ups so i bought some hair clips and left.

 # The In Between